akosma/AKOLibrary/README.markdown

 - Select the project icon, select the main target and select the "Build Phases" tab.
-Add the following frameworks in your project: MapKit, MediaPlayer, AudioToolbox, CoreData, CoreGraphics, CoreText, Foundation, QuartzCore, SystemConfiguration, UIKit.
-In the "Build Settings" tab, select the "Other Linker Flags" entry and add the `"-all_load"` flag.
+Add the following frameworks in your project: MapKit, MediaPlayer, AudioToolbox, CoreData, CoreGraphics, CoreText, Foundation, QuartzCore, SystemConfiguration, UIKit, CFNetwork.
+- In the "Build Settings" tab, select the "Other Linker Flags" entry and add the `"-all_load"` flag.
 - In your source files, use the `#import <AKOLibrary/AKOLibrary.h>` header.